howardpchen/ink2md/README.md

   path, branch, and commit settings.
 - An optional prompt file that provides guidance to the downstream Markdown generator.
 A default prompt lives in [`prompts/default_prompt.txt`](prompts/default_prompt.txt).
+  Tip: When you sync results to an Obsidian vault you can point `llm.prompt_path` at a dedicated note in that vault (for example `default-vault/ink2md prompt.md`) so the prompt stays version controlled and can be edited directly from Obsidian instead of logging into the server.
+  This introduces a possible prompt-injection attack surface, so weigh the convenience against the risk and prefer a vetted local prompt file when security is the priority.
+The trade-off is that the file must keep the same name and location unless you update the configuration.
 - LLM credentials when using a managed provider such as Gemini.
 Configure the `llm` block as described below and supply the API key via environment variables or a secrets manager—avoid committing secrets to git.